 Insect meals cause firmer, thicker, and drier stools.

-The stool of veggies is waterier, greener, and can contain fiber that can not be digested.
+The stool of veggies is waterier and greener, and it can contain fiber that can not be digested.

 The dragon’s appetite, diet, and temperature will decide how often he poops.
-Anything is called natural from 1 to 7 times a week.
+Anything from 1 to 7 times a week is natural.

-Looking at the poop and the poop habit is a good bearded dragon body language to indicate their health.
+Looking at the poop and the poop habit is a good way to determine their health.

-When the stool of your beardie looks strange, particularly scents of dullness or your beardie needs to go a few times a day, do not hesitate to call a vet to test what is the cause.
+When the stool looks strange, particularly has scents of dullness or your beardie needs to go a few times a day, do not hesitate to call a vet to know what is the cause.

 - Can Beardies or Dogs Eat Pears?